MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L08_UX.md

 11. Click on the **Score Assessment** button.

-12. The answers that have more 0 points will become **Green** and the answers that have 0 zero points will become **Red**.
+12. The answers that have more than 0 points will become **Green** and the answers that have 0 zero points will become **Red**.

 13. Click on the **Information** button.